Comprehensive Imaging Services in Five Convenient Locations

 Our imaging centers offer flexible appointment times and easy scheduling so you can get the exceptional care you need, when you need it.

 We are Medicare-certified and certified by the Joint Commission to give you the quality of care and expertise you need that is vital in diagnosing many medical conditions.

 When you visit our imaging centers, our experienced staff and board-certified radiologists are committed to provide you with a timely and accurate diagnosis using the latest imaging technology.

-We offer comprehensive imaging services in six convenient locations across El Paso and Las Cruces:
+We offer comprehensive imaging services in five convenient locations across El Paso and Las Cruces: